Estimating means of bounded random variables by betting: Betting while sampling without replacement (WoR)

 \section{Betting while sampling without replacement (WoR)}

 This section tackles a slightly different problem, that of sampling without replacement (WoR) from a finite set of real numbers in order to estimate its mean.
-Importantly, the $N$ numbers in the finite population $\{x_1,\dots,x_N\}$ are fixed and nonrandom.
+Importantly, the $N$ numbers in the finite population $(x_1,\dots,x_N)$ are fixed and nonrandom.
 What is random is only the order of observation; the model for sampling uniformly at random without replacement (WoR) posits that at time $t \geq 1$,

 All probabilities are thus to be understood as solely arising from observing fixed entities in a random order, with no distributional assumptions being made on the finite population.
-We consider the same canonical filtration $(\mathcal F_t)_{t =0}^N$ as before.
-For $t \geq 1$, let $\mathcal F_t := \sigma(X_1^t)$ be the sigma-field generated by the first $t$ samples and let $\mathcal F_0$ be the empty sigma-field.
-For succinctness, let $[a]:=\{1,\dots,a\}$.
+We consider the same canonical filtration $\Fcal = (\mathcal F_t)_{t =0}^N$ as before.
+For $t \geq 1$, let $\Fcal_t := \sigma(X_1^t)$ be the sigma-field generated by $X_1, \dots, X_t$ and let $\Fcal_0$ be the empty sigma-field.
+For succinctness, we use the notation $[a]:=\{1,\dots,a\}$.